lwjohnst86/prodigen/README.md

 # Brief summary of script #

+Note: This program is still in development.
 This program will create a project directory structure with template files necessary for managing and analyzing data, as well as writing up a manuscript.
 This allows for a standardized approach to having modular research projects.

 # Dependencies #